Exanperanto605/The-Hallway-of-Death/README.md

 # The-Hallway-of-Death
 > [!NOTE]
 > This README document is yet to be completed.
-Expect the missing/omitted information.
+Expect the missing/omitted information and the recurrence of placeholders in this document.

 ## Project Overview
 "The-Hallway-of-Death" is a work-in-progress side-scrolling survival shooter developed with Unity.